Zagori Hike : The Beginning

 5th The Viewpoint

 Transfer outside Vradeto village.
-Hike to the epic Beloi viewpoint and from there back to the village follow the rocksteps known as Skala all the way down to Kapesovo and then straight to Kipi.
+Hike to the epic Beloi viewpoint and from there back to the village and descend the rocksteps known as Skala all the way to Kapesovo.
+Finally we hike to Kipi.

 6th Day: The Break

-Essentially a day of with only a two hours hike to Dilofo just to stretch our feet.
+Essentially a day off with only a two hours hike to Dilofo just to stretch our feet.
 Transfer back to Kipi.

 7th Day: The Return